 When you walk in it is hard to know where to look first.
 There are decorations resembling ones' travels across many areas of Asia.
-Featuring many unique statues, displays of armor, cabinets full of artifacts, specialty boxes elegantly displayed on beautiful tables, paintings and more.
+Featured are many unique statues, displays of armor, cabinets full of artifacts, specialty boxes elegantly displayed on beautiful tables, paintings and more.

-You can also sit at the bar, grab a snack and enjoy one of the many unique specialty drinks such as Emperor Margarita or a draft beer such as Safari Amber.
-There are alcoholic and non alcoholic drinks available.
-You must be 21 to sit at the bar.
+You can also sit at the bar, grab a small plate or sharable and enjoy one of the many unique specialty drinks such as the Yak Attack or a draft beer such as Safari Amber.
+There are alcoholic and non-alcoholic drinks available.

 If you want to grab a quick bite you can walk up to the window at Yak and Yeti Local Foods Cafe.
 Here you can choose from Sweet and Sour Chicken, Egg Rolls, Lo Mein, Fried Rice and more.
 You can order a drink such as frozen lemonade or even sit down with an ice cold beer.